KimRo/TwinCAT3-Utilities-CRC/README.md

 A comprehensive TwinCAT 3 CRC (Cyclic Redundancy Check) calculation library written in Structured Text (ST), with support for numerous standard CRC algorithms.
 ---

+## ✅ Features
+- Supports most (all) used crc variants
+- Supports streaming data by calling the update() method multiple time before finalizing
+- The function block `CRC` can be initialized for any of the listed types below.
+It then uses a lookup table to efficiently compute the CRC using either normal or reflected bit logic.

 ## 🧠 Remarks and limitations

 - The library can for now only be ran on a x64 bit runtime because of the LWORD (64bit) usage necessary for >CRC32
 - Compiled with TwinCAT 4024.67 but tested on TwinCAT 4026.17
----

-## 🔧 CRC Functionality Overview

-- The function block `CRC` can be initialized for any of the above types.
-It then uses a lookup table to efficiently compute the CRC using either normal or reflected bit logic.
-- Supports streaming data by calling the update() method multiple time before finalizing

----
+## 📦 Dependencies
+* This library relies on [Tc3_AlgoInterfaces](https://www.github.com/kimro/Tc3_AlgoInterfaces) for the use of the generic IDigest interface.

 ## 🧪 Example